Psychology 200 - Research Methods for Psychology » Spring 2022 » Chapter 10 & 11 Quiz

 An IV x PV design allows:

-A. the measurement of the participant variable.
+the manipulation of a participant variable.

-B. the manipulation of a participant variable.
+the measurement of the participant variable.

 Question #15